Updated March 18, 2024

-An Alabama durable statutory power of attorney form allows an individual to act in the principal’s place for broad or specific financial powers.
-The form has the ‘durable’ use that remains in effect even if the principal is no longer able to make decisions for themselves due to mental instability.
-Therefore the agent selected should be someone who can be trusted, and it’s recommended that it be a close family member or friend.
+An Alabama durable statutory power of attorney form allows an individual to act in the principal's place for broad or specific financial powers.
+The form has the 'durable' use that remains in effect even if the principal is no longer able to make decisions for themselves.
+As such, the agent should be a trusted person like a close family member or friend.

 Signing Requirements